45-minute sessions available on a sliding scale of $20-$50

-Emotional Freedom Techniques are decades-old evidence-based energy healing practices.
+Emotional Freedom Techniques are evidence-based energy healing practices.
 These techniques aim to regulate the body’s energy, addressing stagnation and disruption.
 EFT are simple, short exercises that can be repeated without a coach.
-Sessions are scheduled for one hour, and part of the first session includes instructions for how you can practice outside of our time together.
+Sessions are scheduled for 45 minutes, and part of the first session includes instructions for how you can practice outside of our time together.

 There are a number of techniques under the umbrella of EFT, and the most common one is called tapping.
 This practice involves acknowledging something that you don’t like or that you want to change, doing some exploring through talking, and then literally tapping your fingers on different points on your head and torso.

 If you do a teeny bit of internet searching, you will find people declaring EFT effective in healing pains ranging from debilitating trauma, anxiety, and migraines.
 Ellice and Kellen both find EFT extremely effective on a personal level, and Ellice loves EFT as a professional practice for a number of reasons, including:

 We are our own most qualified healers.
 In many modalities, the dynamic between the trained practitioner and the help-seeker, though, skews the power so that we forget who’s really the expert.
 With EFT, Ellice can coach you through the process, but she can’t actually complete a single round of tapping without your input or consent.
 It is a fantastic constant reminder of who is really in charge.

 It is a skill any human can develop.